yogeshTheCaptain/HackerRank/README.md

 # HackerRank
-Solution of various problem on HackerRank using Python
+Solution of various problems on HackerRank using Python